HIPAA Compliance Statement

 Not make decisions related to the member's health care and treatment

-They can only be submitted on the Authorization for Disclosure of Protected Health Information form (PDF).
+They can only be submitted on the Member Consent for Release of Protected Health Information (PDF).

 Personal Representatives can be: